getsentry/integration-platform-example/README.md

 make serve-typescript # A typescript node server built on Express and Sequelize
 ```

-This command will build the docker images needed to run the application (a postgres database, a web application, and your chosen backend), and spin them up, all in one step!
+This command will build the Docker images needed to run the application (a Postgres database, a web application, and your chosen backend), and spin them up, all in one step!
 Once the server logs calm down, your application should be good to go!
 If you make any changes to the environment variables after this point, be sure to rebuild the images with:

 ```bash
 make setup-python